Cog-Creators/Red-DiscordBot/docs/host-list.rst

 | `Hetzner Online <https://www.hetzner.com/>`_ is a German VPS and dedicated server
  provider with locations in Germany and Finland.

-| `Contabo <https://contabo.com/>`_ is also a German VPS and dedicated server provider
+| `Ramnode <https://www.ramnode.com/>`_ is a US based VPS provider focused on
- with locations in Germany and USA.
+ low to middle end VPS with locations in the US and Netherlands.

 | `LowEndBox <http://lowendbox.com/>`_ is a website where hosting providers are
  discussed and curated, often with lower costs and less known providers.